JonJagger/cyber-dojo/README.md

 Eg pressing the < button will move back one traffic-light and show the diff of traffic-lights 22 <-> 22, viz, the files from traffic-light 22.

-### re-entering your programming dojo

-You can re-enter at any animals' most recent traffic-light by pressing the re-enter button (from the home page) and then clicking the animal.
-This is occasionally useful if one computer has to replace another (eg if your doing an evening dojo and someone has to leave early).